Greyhounds as Pets

 What are the welfare concerns regarding dog racing?

-Animal welfare groups and concerned animal lovers in many countries find it astonishing that the mass exploitation and destruction of a breed of one of the world’s most favoured species of companion animal, is accepted and condoned in our society – in the name of sport and entertainment and, incredibly, for the sake of gambling.
+Animal welfare groups and concerned animal lovers in many countries have found it astonishing that the mass exploitation and destruction of a breed of one of the world’s most favoured species of companion animal, continued in our society – in the name of sport and entertainment and, incredibly, for the sake of gambling.

-Betting or ‘having a punt’ seems so embedded in Australian culture that the wastage and destruction of animals for racing continues to go unchecked.
+Betting or ‘having a punt’ seems so embedded in Australian culture that the wastage and welfare issues of animals for racing has largely gone unchecked.

-The dog racing industry seems to view these dogs only in terms of commercial gain.
+The dog racing industry viewed these dogs only in terms of commercial gain – as disposable products.

-There is a number of other welfare concerns regarding care, housing, management and treatment of the Greyhounds, questionable training methods (the live baiting scandal), doping and other corrupt racing exploits, incredibly high injury rates, and the export of Greyhounds.
+A number of other welfare concerns regarding care, housing, management and treatment of the Greyhounds, training methods, doping, injury rates and corruption has affected the industry.